appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 #### What can be injected

 Generally everything!
 The application server itself doesn't use DI, instead it provides DI as a service for the applications running within.
 But, before you can let the DI container inject an instance to your class, you have to register it.
-Registering a class for DI is pretty simple.
-To register a class in the DI container the most common way is to use annotations.
+Registering a bean to allow using it for DI is pretty simple by using annotations.

 ```php
 <?php